menu icon

 Gluten Free Angel Food Cake with 50% Less Sugar - Cathys Gluten Free

-Easy Gluten Free Angel Food Cake
+Easy Gluten-Free Angel Food Cake

-Easy Angel Food Cake
+Easy Angel Food Cake Recipe Development

 Whenever I develop a new recipe, I like to start with the simplest possible technique.
 From there, I add preparation steps only as necessary.
 For the first trial baking of this angel food cake recipe, I completely omitted the usual sifting of flours and then tried adding that flour mixture to the egg whites all at once.
-While the resulting product tasted good, it had a very course texture.
+While the resulting product tasted good, it had a very coarse texture.

 For the more refined cake shown here, I used my food processor to combine the flours, sugar, and salt to remove any lumps.
 I found that this dry mixture blended better into the beaten egg whites if I first gently stirred about one-third of the beaten egg whites into the flour mixture until everything was totally incorporated.
 Then, it was easier to gently fold that combination into the remaining egg whites without beating them down too much.

-If you don't have a food processor, you could sift your flours salt through a sieve.
+If you don't have a food processor, you could sift your flours and salt through a sieve.
 Then stir in your half-cup of sugar completely with a wire whisk.

 How to Keep Volume in an Angel Food Cake